 Guests with Physical Impairments

 I don’t want to use the term disabled, because anyone who can hack it offshore for ten hours can take on almost anything.
 Although taking folks with physical impairments can present many interesting scenarios, most situations can easily be overcome by the usual cockpit ingenuity.
 Pepper Ailor is a program officer at Freedom Alliance, a fantastic organization that provides combat-wounded veterans with opportunities to broaden their horizons through engaging in activities that many may have thought not possible.
-Pepper runs the Freedom Alliance Fishing Program out of Los Sueños.
+Pepper runs the Freedom Alliance Offshore Experience program out of Los Sueños.
 Under Pepper’s leadership, Freedom Alliance has fished with numerous vets with physical impairments, including limb amputations.

 When heading offshore planning is always important, but when you have anglers with physical impairments, the planning aspect takes on an entirely new level.
 Pepper explains one important piece information to know prior to departure is a list of medications being used by guests.
 This is important because different seasickness medications may interact with prescription medicine in different ways.
 Everyone is out to have a good time, not lay in the stateroom with their head in the head.
 Even the toughest guy around can be knocked down by the side effects of medication.